CryptoCat3650/MinePort/README.md

 Privacy & Control:

 - Your data stays yours.
 MinePort does not send any server or gameplay information anywhere.
-All configuration, backup, and log files remain local to your system unless you choose to export or sync them with cloud storage.
+All configuration, backup, and log files remain local to your system (In Folder: c:\users\%username%\appdata\local\MP\Servers) unless you choose to export or sync them with cloud storage.

 Start Hosting in Minutes: